elunna/nerfhack-changelog/README.md

 * Wielding and unwielding curved swords takes 0 turns.
 * Morning stars and flails can stun monsters (or the player) on critical hits.
 Player must be skilled or better.
 * Special weapon effects (like rogue backstab, flail stunning, and samurai katana weapon smashing) have been enabled when two-weaponing.
+* Crossbows no longer grant multishot, instead their damage output is multiplied by your skill.

 #### Slings
 * Projectiles receive a powerful strength bonus when using slings (xnh)